 In addition to this, sooner or later the importance of traditional jewelry tradeshows will decline and some are already predicting the rise of virtual tradeshows and online marketplaces.

 It will be more impersonal.
 Indeed.

-Tradeshows for us, i.e. jewelry ERP vendors were always a good place to meet prospects and clients.
+Tradeshows for us, i.e. jewelry software vendors were always a good place to meet prospects and clients.
 A software itself is already impersonal, and our clients rarely have the chance to get to know the group of talented people behind PIRO.
 With the decline of traditional tradeshows, chances to introduce ourselves in person will be even less.
 Therefore, we are thinking of extending our marketing strategy.
-Beside online demonstrations we might focus more on live seminars in the future, gathering the companies who are interested in PIRO to a dedicated place.
+Beside online demonstrations we might focus more on live seminars in the future, gathering the companies who are interested in PIRO jewelry software to a dedicated place.

 The industry’s challenges are our challenges

 As the online jewelry market is growing, our clients’ needs are changing as well.
 The tools and technology that jewelry companies need now is different than a few years back and we at PIRO always try to keep up with the trends.

 Many of our new clients are requesting some kind of e-commerce integration so in the last 2 years this has become a priority for us.
 Today our jewelry software is integrated with platforms like Shopify, WordPress, Etsy, RevCascade, VEN, etc. so orders from these e-commerce platforms are generating Sales orders or Job orders straight in PIRO.
 This allows companies that use PIRO to create work orders without double data entry and fulfill online orders automatically and efficiently.